-This alternative would result in not meeting any of the objectives outlined for this management action.
+This alternative would result in not meeting any of the objectives outlined for this management action and is contrary to the legislative purpose as a designated State Forest.
 Utilization of the forest resource would not be achieved.
 There would be no significant contribution to the State and local economies.
 This alternative would delay the management objectives planned for the area, deny making a source of raw materials available to the local wood products industry, and would delay the harvest of mature trees, prior to the onset of disease or insect infestation.